Burlington International Airport Announces Start of Its Sound Insulation Program

 The Program will sound insulate all eligible homes negatively impacted by BTV airport operations, and located within the defined sound insulation contours.
 In addition to acoustical treatments, the Program has been expanded and will include weatherization and energy efficiency work, further funded by Vermont Gas.
 BTV’s Pilot Program is slated to begin in 2021.

 BTV is home to the Vermont Air National Guard and F-35A aircraft.
-It is one of three civil-military airports that Jones Payne represents.
+It is one of two civil-military airports that Jones Payne represents.
 Jones Payne is the national leader, dedicated to aviation noise reduction at joint-use and commercial airports.
 We are experienced negotiating deals on behalf of our airport clients for energy credits and rebates to increase program budgets, including recent work at Fort Lauderdale-Hollywood International Airport, Seattle-Tacoma International Airport, and Tweed-New Haven Regional Airport.